16jalayt/SapphireMachine/README.md

 # SapphireEngine Template
-An game template for https://github.com/16jalayt/SapphireEngine.
-A template project for SapphireEngine.
+An game using https://github.com/16jalayt/SapphireEngine.
+Designed to recreate the Submachine series of games.
 Designed mainly as a programming exercise.

 The project is far from playable!
+Assets not included.
+No instructions yet.

 To checkout: git clone --recursive https://github.com/16jalayt/SapphireEngine-Template